RecordEvolution/widget-gauge/README.md

 select swarm.f_update_widget_master('{"package_name": "widget-gauge", "version": "1.5.21"}'::jsonb);
 ```

-To make it work locally you need to restart the node web server container.
+To make it work locally you need to `npm run build` to get the correct version string in your build files locally, then restart the node web server container.

+> It the widget is part of the demo dashboard-template.yml, then also adjust the version numbers there!

 # About Widgets